asreview/asreview/docs/source/lab/oracle.rst

 During the screening or via the :doc:`dashboard <../features/post_screening>` you can download the results with your decisions by clicking the download icon.
 A dialog will show the download options.
-Choose from the menu whether you would like to download your results as a CSV or an Excel file and click `Download`.
+Choose from the menu whether you would like to download your results as an Excel file, a CSV file, or a RIS file containing the relevant/irrelevant papers or the list of papers not seen during the screening proces.
+Click `Download`.

 .. figure:: ../../images/asreview_project_page_download.png